dpc10ster/RJafrocBook/docs/03-modeling-binary-task.md

 For electrical signals, SNR can be measured with instruments but, in the context of decisions, measured is the perceptual SNR.
 Physical characteristics that differentiate non-diseased from diseased cases, and how well they are displayed will affect it; in addition the eye-sight of the observer is an obvious factor; not so obvious is how information is processed by the cognitive system, and the role of the observer’s experience in making similar decisions (i.e., expertise).

-## Assigning confidence intervals to an operating point
+## Assigning confidence intervals to an operating point {#binary-task-confidence-intervals}
 * The notation in the following equations follows that introduced in Chapter 02.
 * A $(1-\alpha)$  confidence interval (CI) of a statistic is the range that is expected to contain the true value of the statistic with probability $(1-\alpha)$.
 * It should be clear that a 99 percent CI is wider than a 95 percent CI, and a 90percentCI is narrower; in general, the higher the confidence that the interval contains the true value, the wider the range of the CI.